 Fire Hydrant Placement Standards

-1. Hydrant shall be Clow Corporation Model #92, Slim Line, low silhouette, with two 2-½ outlets and one 4-½ outlet.
+- Hydrant shall be Clow Corporation Model #92, Slim Line, low silhouette, with two 2½ outlets and one 4½ outlet.
 All outlets must have National Standard fire hose thread.
 If Model 92 is unavailable, the University Fire Division may accept the Clow Model #176 on a case by case basis.
-(This design is also available from Long Beach Iron Works, Inc. as Model #651, “The Logan”.)
+This design is also available from Long Beach Iron Works, Inc. as Model #651, “The Logan”.

-4. Street valve serving the hydrant must be located neither less than 5 feet nor more than 12 feet from the hydrant.
+- Street valve serving the hydrant must be located at least 10 feet, but no further than 20 feet, from the hydrant.

-5. Deviations from this standard shall be approved in advance by the UC Davis Fire Division.
+- Deviations from this standard shall be approved in advance by UC Davis Fire Prevention Services.